babilog/java-installing-java-version-jenv-blog-post/post.md

 Created: Aug 27, 2020 10:19 AM
 Status: Draft

 I think its fair to say that going through the process of installing Java on any machine is in of itself a bit confusing.
-For those that come from NodeJS, its as easy as installing `nvm` and running `nvm install [some nodejs version]` and calling it a day.
-The goal of this post is to show that we could do just that, install a package to allow us to toggle between Java versions and set our `JAVA_HOME` path automatically for us just by running a few simple commands.
+For those that come from NodeJS, installing a new version of Node is as easy as installing `nvm` and running `nvm install [some nodejs version]` and calling it a day.

+The goal of this post is to show that we could do just that with Java, install a package to allow us to toggle between Java versions and set our `JAVA_HOME` path automatically for us just by running a few simple commands.

 Before we start, ensure that you have `homebrew` installed and that you have updated all dependencies (ie. run `brew upgrade`)